Shelley Fabares: 1960s and 1970s

-Fabares' national popularity led to a recording contract and two "Top 40" hits, including "Johnny Angel", which went to number one on the Billboard Hot 100 in April 1962, and peaked at number 41 in the UK.
+Fabares's national popularity led to a recording contract and two Top 40 hits, including "Johnny Angel", which went to number one on the Billboard Hot 100 in April 1962 and peaked at number 41 in the UK.
 It sold over one million copies and was certified gold.
-She released an album, Shelley!.
-"I was stunned about that, to put it mildly," she later said.
+In June 1962 she released the album, Shelley!
+"I was stunned about that, to put it mildly,” she later said.
 "After all, I never could sing."

-This was followed by a second album, The Things We Did Last Summer, which included two hit songs "Johnny Loves Me" (No. 21) and "The Things We Did Last Summer" (No. 46).
+She followed with a second album in September 1962, The Things We Did Last Summer, which included two hit songs: "Johnny Loves Me,” which reached No. 21 and "The Things We Did Last Summer" which peaked at No. 46.

-In Canada she had three songs the Top 40 with Johnny Angel at No. 1 for three weeks, Johnny Loves Me at No. 24, and Ronnie, Call Me at No. 16 for two weeks.
+In Canada, she had three songs in the Top 40 with “Johnny Angel” at No. 1 for three weeks, “Johnny Loves Me” at No. 24, and “Ronnie, Call Me When You Get a Chance” at No. 16 for two weeks.

-Fabares left The Donna Reed Show in 1963 (she would return periodically until its end in 1966) to pursue other acting opportunities.
 She released a third album, Teenage Triangle in 1963.

-Film career

-Fabares was one of the female leads in the surf film Ride the Wild Surf (1964).
-She was Elvis Presley's leading lady in Girl Happy (1965) for MGM and played the love interest of Peter Noone of Herman's Hermits and sings Make Me Happy in Hold On! at the same studio.
-Filmink wrote in Girl Happy Fabares is "channelling Ann-Margret in Viva Las Vegas and doing it very well, too."

-MGM made a pilot for a TV series based on Meet Me in St. Louis with Fabares in the lead but no network was receptive to it.
+That same year, Fabares left The Donna Reed Show to pursue other acting opportunities, returning periodically until the show’s end in 1966.